sparkbox/designsystemssurvey/README.md

    4. Build the 2018 survey site
    5. Copy that build into `static` directory

-2. Run `gatsby build`.
+2. Run `npm run build`.
 This will:
-   1. Build the 2019 site in the root
+   1. Build the 2019-21 site in the root
    2. Build the 2018 site at `/2018` from the static folder

 3. Run a local server.